 And if you’re willing to go further outside of the New York City area, the state itself has many scenic drives and hikes to check out.
-Here is a list of scenic drives in New York you can enjoy that I’ve done and highly recommend!
+Here’s a list of the best scenic drives in New York you can enjoy that I’ve done and highly recommend!

 If you’ve been to Clove Lakes Park, let me know if you agree!